Creating and Running Symfony Projects

 https://servbay-symfony-test.local/get-users

-to see the user list (in JSON format).
+to view the user list in JSON.

 - Visit

-Cache and NoSQL Database Example (Symfony Cache)
+Cache and NoSQL Example (Symfony Cache)

-Configure Cache Connections
+Configure Cache Connection

 .env